PRAJWAL-BR-0304/Student-Management-System/README.md

 Copy
 Edit
 python manage.py runserver
-Access the App
-Open your browser and visit:
+Now open your browser and go to:

 cpp
 Copy